1940

 can relate it.

-Synchronicity plays an intricate role in our lives and that became apparent when talking to Russ
+Synchronicity plays an intricate role in our lives, and that became apparent when talking to

-Hazelton.
-My great uncle, Yale R. Nelson, was a United Airlines co-pilot and Captain from the
+Russ Hazelton.
+My great uncle Yale R. Nelson, was a United Airlines co-pilot and Captain from

-early 40's on.
-He had a illustrious career that spanned decades of change and exciting events.
-By
+the early 40's on.
+He had a illustrious career that spanned decades of change and exciting

-the end of his career he was the Chief Test Pilot (Flight Manager and Line Captain) for United
+events.
+By the end of his career he was the Chief Test Pilot (Flight Manager and Line Captain)

-Airlines.
-This entailed testing and troubleshooting all new planes that United entered into
+for United Airlines.
+This entailed testing and troubleshooting all new planes that United

-service.
-He also trained all new pilots that wanted to work for United and coordinated the flight
+committed to fleet service.
+He also trained all the new pilots hired for United and coordinated

-simulators.
-He flew out of ORD SFO HNL for many years.
-I grew up listening to his wonderful
+the flight simulators.
+Yale flew out of ORD SFO HNL for many years.
+I grew up listening to his

-stories of the glory days of UAL.
-He flew them all, Constellations to the biggest jets in the
+wonderful stories of the glory days of UAL.
+He flew them all, Constellations to the biggest jets

-world.
-He even told me once he was offered a chance to fly the Concord which he declined.
-I was
+in the world.
+He even told me once he was offered a chance to fly the Concord which he

-so fascinated by these stories that I too was to eventually become an employee of the same
+declined.
+I was so fascinated by these stories that I too was to eventually become an employee of

-great company.
-Recently, I have found out that my great uncle actually knew Jack Frye.
-Blew
+the same great company.
+Recently I have found out that my great uncle actually knew Jack

-me away as I never thought to ask him before and it never came up.
-I have been able to get
+Frye!
+Blew me away as I never thought to ask him before and it never came up.
+I have been

-him and Russ in touch so they could share airline stories, experiences and the acquaintances of
+able to get him and Russ in touch so they could share airline stories, experiences, and the

-many of the same co-workers.
-In the end I have found out they had similar positions, just with
+acquaintances of many of the same co-workers.
+In the end I have found out they had similar

 My interest in all of this comes full circle with my fascination all my life with the beautiful

 Lockheed Electra 10E that Amelia Earhart flew into oblivion.
-Many hours, as a teen, I would
+Many hours as a teen I would read

-read and re-read every aspect of the mystery spending hours going over every detail of that
+and re-read every aspect of the mystery spending hours going over every detail of that beautiful

-beautiful plane.
-Dreaming and wishing I could travel to the South Pacific and solve the puzzling
+plane.
+Dreaming and wishing I could travel to the South Pacific and solve the puzzling mystery.

-mystery.
-Of course, Amelia Earhart's disappearance, it appears, will never be solved.
-This
+Of course Amelia Earhart's disappearance, it appears, will never be solved.
+The summer of

-summer of 2003, and again in 2008, as I worked as a volunteer at Red Rock State Park in
+2003, and again in 2008, as I worked as a volunteer at Red Rock State Park in Sedona, I became

-Sedona, I became interested in Jack and Helen's story.
-No one knew what kind of plane they
+interested in Jack and Helen's story.
+No one knew what kind of plane they flew in, to and from

-flew to and from the ranch, to be frank, no had given it much thought.
-In time, after I started
+the ranch, and to be frank, no one had given it much thought.
+In time, after I started the

-the project, I came to realize that it was the Lockheed Electra 12A (smaller sister ship and
+project, I came to realize that it was the Lockheed Electra 12A (smaller sister ship and almost

-almost identical to Amelia's plane).
-Coincidence, perhaps, but the plane definitely has drawn me
+identical to Earhart's).
+Coincidence perhaps, but the plane definitely has drawn me deeper and

-The Frye story was just aching to be told.
-Shadows and memories, whispers of imprints fading
+The Frye saga was just aching to be told.
+Shadows and memories- whispers of imprints- fading

 more and more each decade have now been brought back to life on the Sedona Legend Website.

-In the long run many people, aviation buffs and everyday readers, people who just love to hear
+In the long run, aviation buffs and everyday readers, people who just love to hear other's

 I want to recommend this wonderful new book enriched with stories of one of the world's